redux-loop/redux-loop/docs/api-docs/merge-child-reducers.md

 # `mergeChildReducers(parentResult, action, childMap)`

+NOTE: `mergeChildReducers` is deprecated as of version 6.0.0.
+It will be removed in 7.0.0. `combineReducers` and `reduceReducers` should cover the cases where `mergeChildReducers` is needed.
+If you need to use it temporarily without a console warning, use `DEPRECATED_mergeChildReducers(parentResult, action, childMap)`.
+This will also be removed in 7.0.0 though.

 `mergeChildReducers` is a more generalized version of `combineReducers` that allows you to nest reducers underneath a common parent that has functionality of its own (rather than restricting the parent to simply passing actions to its children like `combineReducers` does)

-NOTE: `mergeChildReducers` will likely be removed in a future release due to its awkward API. `combineReducers` and `reduceReducers` should cover most cases where `mergeChildReducers` is needed.

 * `parentResult: Object | loop(Object, Cmd)` &ndash; The result from the parent reducer before any child results have been applied.